papillonlibre/Mergify/README.md

 - activate the venv
 - `pip install -r requirements.txt`
 Command is `venv\Scripts\activate` on Windows to activate the venv from within the `mergify\src\backend` folder.

+## Starting the Flask Server
-From there, python `.\app.py` will run the Flask server.
+From the `mergify\src\backend` folder, assuming the virtual environment is activated as described in Python virtual env, `python .\app.py` will run the Flask server.

 ## Authorization Flow